ingcoder/dock-prep/README.md

 If you want to run the colab notebook using your own pdb file:
 [Run the interactive tutorial in Google Colab](https://colab.research.google.com/drive/1WDyGSLmT-XjFkU1L3d-mtd0GoD7p8EEy?usp=sharing)

-1️⃣ **Copy Notebook** Open link above and copy notebooke with: File -> Save a copy in drive
+1️⃣ **Copy Notebook** Open the link above and copy notebooke with: File -> Save a copy in drive

 2️⃣ **Install dock-prep** Run all cells in installation section to install dock-prep and dependencies

 3️⃣ **Download pdb** from the Protein Data Bank.

 4️⃣ **Upload pdb** file to colab.
 Click the folder icon in the sidebar, then the ⬆️ upload button.
-The file is saved to the working directory (named content/).
+The file is saved to the working (content/) directory.
-(

 <img width="200" alt="Image" src="https://github.com/user-attachments/assets/4dc662f8-f628-4538-b801-842456a3bdfa" />